gooznick/cppcourse/compiler/compiler.md

   * Options Controlling C++ Dialect.
   * Options to Control Diagnostic Messages Formatting
   * Options to Request or Suppress Warnings.
-  * Options Controlling the Kind of Output
+  * Options Controlling the Kind of Output.
 * Class III
   * Options Controlling the Preprocessor.
   * Options for Directory Search.
   * Program Instrumentation Options.

 ---